The CLOC (Corporate Legal Operations Consortium) events never disappoint, and this year’s annual CLOC EMEA Summit was no different.

 Closing Remarks and Looking Ahead

-Legal Ops is in a moment of flux, but disruption creates opportunities for positive change, and the potential for transformation is incredible.
+Legal Ops in combination with workflow automation and no-code are in a moment of flux, but disruption creates opportunities for positive change, and the potential for transformation is incredible.
 Through both cultural and technological changes, incremental improvements over time will help legal reach the goal of truly becoming a value adding unit.
 Closing remarks by Mike Haven, Head of Legal Operations at Intel and Board President of CLOC, reiterated this and invited attendees to EMEA CLOC 2022, which will be held next February—and (for now, at least) the plan is to be together again in person.